 My tempura (pronounced tem-poor-ah) was super light and the vegetables were well-seasoned.
-The cheese fondue sauce was the perfect accompaniment for the dish.
+The cheese fondue sauce was the perfect accompaniment to the dish.
 Paula’s Spicy Crunchy Roll, a mix of tuna and salmon, was pure art.
-The Green Tea Mousse Cake caught my eye, thought I was too full for dessert.
+The Green Tea Mousse Cake caught my eye, though I was too full for dessert.

 Another Epcot Fine Dining Experience